Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 Since $u_x \in L^2$ with norm $\leq \epsilon$, we have the uniform bounds

 so the cases $\alpha = 0$ and $\alpha = 1$ of \eqref{good-symbol} are straightforward.
 But if $\alpha = 2$ then we need to take advantage of the integral in \eqref{good-symbol}.

 To prove \eqref{good-symbol} in this last case, we start with the observation that $|\dot x| \approx \lambda$ when $|\xi| \approx \lambda$.
 This simply says that waves with frequency $\lambda$ propagate with velocity $\lambda$.
 This is all the information we will use about trajectories, i.e. we will prove \eqref{good-symbol} holds uniformly for all trajectories with velocity $O(\lambda)$.
-On the other hand for $P^y_{\ll \epsilon^2} V_2$ we have the bound
+Our starting point is the decomposition